jhschiff/CVETracker/README.md

 - Appropriate technology choices
 - Code organization and architecture

-## Submission Guidelines

-1. **Time Expectation**: 2-4 hours of work over 2 days
-2. **Submission**: Compress the project directory and send via email or file sharing
-3. **Documentation**: Be prepared to discuss:
-   - Your approach and key decisions
-   - Any trade-offs you made
-   - How to run and test your solution
-   - What you'd improve with more time

 ## Sample Data & Resources

 - `/sample-data/` - Example vulnerability scan outputs
 - **CISA KEV**: https://www.cisa.gov/known-exploited-vulnerabilities-catalog

-## Questions?

-If you have any questions about the requirements or run into technical issues, don't hesitate to reach out.
-We want you to succeed and show your best work!

-Good luck, and we look forward to seeing your solution!